 We foresee that the share of large-scale applications driven by data will increase rapidly in the future.
 The HPC community has tended to focus mostly on heavy computational bound applications, and with these new developments there is an opportunity to explore data-driven applications with HPC features such as high-speed interconnects and manycore machines.
 The data-driven computing frameworks are still in the early stages, and as we discussed there are four driving application areas (streaming, data pipelines, machine learning, service) with different processing requirements.
 In this paper we discussed the convergence of these application areas with a common event driven model.
 We also examined the choices available in the design of frameworks supporting big data with different components.
 Every choice made by a component has ramifications for performance of the applications the system can support.
 We believe the toolkit approach gives user the required flexibility to strike a balance between performance and usability and allows the inclusion of proven existing technologies in a unified environment.
-This will enable a programming environment that is interoperable across application types and system infrastructure including both HPC and clouds where in latter case it supports a cloud native framework [3].
-The authors are actively working on the implementation of various components of the toolkit and APIs in order to deliver on the promised flexibility across various applications and systems.
+The authors are actively working on the implementation of various components of the toolkit and APIs in order to deliver on the promised flexibility across various applications.